ringdinglinn/scion-analysis/README.md

 # Theoretical Analysis of Internet Architectures

 ## Project Overview
 This project contains the source code for a theoretical analysis of different Internet architectures.
-Architectures examined include the current BGP network, based on [CAIDA](https://www.caida.org) data, a hypothetical SCION tology and synthetic expander graphs.
+Architectures examined include the current BGP network, based on [CAIDA](https://www.caida.org) data, a hypothetical SCION topology, and synthetic expander graphs.

 ## Requirements